marionegroponzi/devbook/src/frequent.md

 - Remove trailing spaces:
     - Settings > Editor > General > Strip trailing spaces on Save

+- Disable Sticky Scroll
+    - Right-click the sticky lines in the editor and click Disable

 ## macOS

 - Update from the Terminal